Seirdy/hardened-configs/caddy/README.md

 - Caddy has support for TLS1.3, HTTP2, and HTTP3/QUIC without any extra configuration with default enabled OCSP stapling, downgrade protection, SSL session ticket key rotation, and default SSL session cache.
 - Caddy uses secure, modern TLS ciphers and secure, modern TLS versions by default.
 - Caddy can use compression easily.
-- Built in support for requesting and automatically requests and enables free TLS certificates from Let's Encrypt, Let's Encrypt staging (such as wildcard certs), or ZeroSSL.
+- Built in support for automatically requesting and enabling free TLS certificates from Let's Encrypt, Let's Encrypt staging (such as wildcard certs), or ZeroSSL.
 - Caddy is a project developed by ZeroSSL.
 - Full integration with Cloudflare and can use Full (Strict) SSL mode with **zero** configuration necessary as it uses a trusted CA for you.
 - Caddy has a JSON API interface for scripting configuration and other tasks.